Frequently Asked Questions and Answers

 Q. How long are classes?

-All classes and non-curriculum classes are typically one hour in length with a 15 minute break between consecutive classes.
+All classes and non-curriculum classes are typically one hour in length with a 10-15 minute break between consecutive classes.
 We ask that students try to arrive 5-10 minutes before their classes and be dressed and ready to begin at the start time of the class.
-Please be prompt for your classes as missing the warm-up could be dangerous and potentially lead to injury and it is also disruptive to the instructor and the rest of the students in the class when you join in late.
+Please be punctual for your classes as missing the warm-up could be dangerous and potentially lead to injury and it is also disruptive to the instructor and the rest of the students in the class when you join in late.

 Q. What do I wear to classes?